nim-lang/website/jekyll/_posts/2023-06-27-version-1614-released.md

 The Nim team is happy to announce version 1.6.14, our seventh (and largest) patch release for Nim 1.6.

-Version 1.6.14 is a result of almost four months of hard work, and it contains [179 commits](https://github.com/nim-lang/Nim/compare/v1.6.12...v1.6.14), bringing lots of general improvements over 1.6.12.
+Version 1.6.14 is a result of three months of hard work, and it contains [179 commits](https://github.com/nim-lang/Nim/compare/v1.6.12...v1.6.14), bringing lots of general improvements over 1.6.12.